mirage/mirage-www/tmpl/blog/introducing-functoria.md

 let () = register "console" [main $ default_console]
 ```

-It declares a new functor, `Unikernel.Main`, which take a console as argument and instantiate it on the `default_console`.
+It declares a new functor, `Unikernel.Main`, which take a console as an argument and instantiates it on the `default_console`.
 For more details about unikernel configuration, please read the [hello-world](../wiki/hello-world) tutorial.

 ## Keys